HaikuTeam/animator/QA.md

-I can fork a published, public project in the wild via right-click menu I can't fork a published, non-public project in the wild via right-click menu (no option is shown) I can fork a project by running open `haiku://fork/:organizationName/:projectName`
+I can fork a published, public project in the wild via right-click menu I can't fork a published, non-public project in the wild via right-click menu (no option is shown) I can fork a project by running `open haiku://fork/:organizationName/:projectName`

-Embedding/Host Codebases

-By following the share page HTML embed instructions, it works By following the share page NPM/React instructions, it works It works inside create-react-app, including production (minified) build

 New Project